Why you should read these

 In the case of all insurance, the validity of cover and the amount you pay depends on the information you provide.
 It's your responsibility to provide complete and accurate information to us and the insurer at all times, including when you buy your product.
 It's important that all statements you make and all questions you answer are complete, true and accurate.

 You must tell us about anything which may affect the product, insurance policy or quote.
-For motor insurance, this could mean telling us about any previous incidents you've been involved in, or if there's any reason you may not be able to legally drive the vehicle.
-For travel, this could be any health issues, or anything you're aware of which may mean you won't be able to make the trip.
+This could mean telling us about any previous incidents you've been involved in, or if there's any reason you may not be able to legally drive the vehicle.

 You can update your details yourself or speak with us in the app, by email, or in writing.
 All communications are recorded - see our privacy notice for more information.

 If you're not sure whether you need to tell us something - please ask.
 We're happy to help!